ezimuel/Zf2doc/docs/zend.xmlrpc.server.rst

 General considerations
 ----------------------

 For maximum performance it is recommended to use a simple bootstrap file for the server component.
-Using ``Zend\XmlRpc\Server`` inside a .. _Zend\Controller: is strongly discouraged to avoid the overhead.
+Using ``Zend\XmlRpc\Server`` inside a `Zend\Controller`_ is strongly discouraged to avoid the overhead.

 Services change over time and while webservices are generally less change intense as code-native *APIs* , it is recommended to version your service.
 Do so to lay grounds to provide compatibility for clients using older versions of your service and manage your service lifecycle including deprecation timeframes.To do so just include a version number into your *URI* .
 It is also recommended to include the remote protocol name in the *URI* to allow easy integration of upcoming remoting technologies. http://myservice.ws/1.0/XMLRPC/.

 What to expose?
 ---------------

 Most of the time it is not sensible to expose business objects directly.
 Business objects are usually small and under heavy change, because change is cheap in this layer of your application.
 Once deployed and adopted, web services are hard to change.
 Another concern is *I/O* and latency: the best webservice calls are those not happening.
 Therefore service calls need to be more coarse-grained than usual business logic is.
 Often an additional layer in front of your business objects makes sense.
-This layer is sometimes referred to as .. _Remote Facade: http://martinfowler.com/eaaCatalog/remoteFacade.html.
+This layer is sometimes referred to as `Remote Facade`_ .
 Such a service layer adds a coarse grained interface on top of your business logic and groups verbose operations into smaller ones.

 Conventions
 -----------

 ``Zend\XmlRpc\Server`` allows the developer to attach functions and class method calls as dispatchable *XML-RPC* methods.
 Via ``Zend\Server\Reflection`` , it does introspection on all attached methods, using the function and method docblocks to determine the method help text and method signatures.

 *XML-RPC* types do not necessarily map one-to-one to *PHP* types.
 However, the code will do its best to guess the appropriate type based on the values listed in @param and @return lines.
 Some *XML-RPC* types have no immediate *PHP* equivalent, however, and should be hinted using the *XML-RPC* type in the PHPDoc.
 These include:

     - dateTime.iso8601, a string formatted
     - as 'YYYYMMDDTHH:mm:ss'